gulyapulya/SSGulnur/README.md

 }
 ```

 Stories folder is provided as a sample which you can use.
 It contains five Sherlock Holmes stories by Sir Arthur Conan Doyle.
 Generated static pages for the sample can be seen here: https://ssg-gulnur-sample.vercel.app

+## Bugs and new features

+If you notice a bug or have a suggestion for a new feature, please go to the issues tab of the project and check if similar ideas do not already exist.
+If there are no duplicates, please create a new issue and document it giving as many details as possible.

+## Contribution

+Contributions are always welcome!
+Please check the CONTRIBUTING.md file for more details.